 Where Do These Mistakes Typically Occur?

 In the mid-stage of the transaction, execution risks intensify.
 This is when vague or incomplete deal structures begin to erode seller leverage.
 Unclear distinctions between asset sales and stock transactions, ambiguous transition support obligations, or undefined retention bonuses for key staff introduce friction into negotiations.
-When sellers enter this stage without documented contingencies or performance-based incentives structured in advance, they often find themselves reacting to buyer demands instead of negotiating from strength.
-The absence of a clear framework invites revisions, delays, and value erosion.
+When sellers enter this stage without documented contingencies or performance-based incentives structured in advance, they often find themselves reacting to buyer demands instead of negotiating from a position of strength.
+The absence of a clear framework invites revisions, delays, and erosion of value.

 Later in the process, execution fatigue and confidentiality lapses become more visible.
-As attention shifts toward closing logistics, owners may unintentionally deprioritize business continuity, leading to stalled sales pipelines, missed KPIs, or staff uncertainty.
+As attention shifts toward closing logistics, owners may unintentionally prioritize closing over business continuity, leading to stalled sales pipelines, missed KPIs, or staff uncertainty.
 News of a pending sale often leaks during this phase, not through public announcements, but through subtle operational shifts that alert employees or vendors.
-Buyers observing instability at this point may question management depth or long-term viability.
+Buyers observing instability at this point may question mthedepth oof management r lthe ong-term viability.
 An absence of a formal communication strategy and secure data protocols only amplifies these effects.
 What appears to be a minor oversight in information control can quickly become a bargaining chip for price adjustments or extended holdbacks.

 Each phase of the exit journey demands its own set of controls and discipline.
 The early-stage strategy must address operational independence and risk exposure.
 Mid-stage execution hinges on precision in deal terms and proactive communication.
-Late-stage management requires a firm grip on business performance and a structured plan for transition continuity.
-Overlooking these interconnected stages increases exposure and diminishes the seller’s ability to guide the deal toward favorable terms.
+Late-stage management requires a firm grasp of business performance and a structured plan for ensuring continuity of transition.
+Overlooking these interconnected stages increases exposure and diminishes the seller’s ability to negotiate favorable terms.

 Waiting too long to sell your business can be a big mistake.